 There are affiliate links below, they cost you nothing help support This Crafty Home!

-1. Pick the right time of day for lighting and for baby.
+1. Pick the right time of day for lighting for a baby photo shoot at home.

 Personally, I would do these photos inside near a nicely lit window.
 So you’ll have to juggle a few factors here- when is the best light coming through and will it time right with a happy or sleepy baby.
 Luckily newborns will usually cooperate if you nurse or do a bottle directly before your shoot.
 Also, a perk to doing this on your own is if the light or the baby isn’t cooperating, there is no reason to just wait until the next day and try again!
 If you can, buy a large foam whiteboard from your local craft store and use it to bounce light from your brightest window to your baby, this will help boost your natural light.